Georgia's Fulton County sees chaotic vote for GOP chair, latest election headache

 CLICK HERE TO GET THE FOX NEWS APP

-But Kelly contends "no one worked harder for President Trump than I did in Georgia."
-He said replacing a proven leader with someone with no experience whatsoever in GOP politics "is not a practical solution."
+But Kelly contends that "no one worked harder for President Trump than I did in Georgia."
+He said replacing a proven leader with someone with no experience in GOP politics "is not a practical solution."

 There's been a fresh wave of Trump-loving, America First Republicans joining the party this year, Parrish said, and they, at times, have clashed with the establishment.
 The state GOP chairman calls it "growing pains."